chef/automate/components/compliance-service/docs/kt.md

 components/compliance-service/dao/pgdb/jobs.go
 ```

-The profile data is stored in Postgresql and the profile metadata is also cached in Elasticsearch in the `comp-*-profiles` index.
+The profile data is stored in Postgresql and the profile metadata is also cached in ElasticSearch in the `comp-*-profiles` index.

 You can interact with the service from this Automate page:
 `Automate UI > Compliance > Profiles`